CATS-Lab/Filed-data-Corridor-Vehicle-Trajectory/README.md

 Step (1): Selects keyframes from the vedio. (./TrjExtraction/1 ExtractFrame.py)

-Step (1): Stabilizes all frames by matching the feature points. (./TrjExtraction/2 PicStable.py) [💡Notice: If your camera is fixed and the frames are stable, please skip this step.]
+Step (2): Stabilizes all frames by matching the feature points. (./TrjExtraction/2 PicStable.py) [💡Notice: If your camera is fixed and the frames are stable, please skip this step.]

-Step (2): Merges the frames from different drones and gets the full scope of the target range. (./TrjExtraction/3 Merge.py) [💡Notice: If you only have a single video source, please skip this step.]
+Step (3): Merges the frames from different drones and gets the full scope of the target range. (./TrjExtraction/3 Merge.py) [💡Notice: If you only have a single video source, please skip this step.]

-Step (3): Detects and tracks the vehicle using locally trained YOLOv8, then get the initial trajectory data of all vehicles in pixel coordinate.
-(This step required YOLOv7, we will update the code for this step soon)  [💡Notice: We highly recommend using YOLOv8 or later versions, as the tracking functionality is integrated into the model starting from YOLOv8, eliminating the need to set it up separately.]
+Step (4): Detects and tracks the vehicle using locally trained YOLOv8, then get the initial trajectory data of all vehicles in pixel coordinate.
+The code for this step is not listed.
+Please refer to the YOLOv8 tutorial. [💡Notice: We highly recommend using YOLOv8 or later versions, as the tracking functionality is integrated into the model starting from YOLOv8, eliminating the need to set it up separately.]

 ### Trajectory processing